Biden harnesses history to describe urgency of 2020 campaign

 Biden walked a fine line in response.

-“I have trouble thinking of myself in terms of FDR,” Biden said.
+“I have trouble thinking of myself in terms of FDR,” Biden said of the Democrat whose New Deal policies vastly expanded the federal government’s size and scope.
 “But one thing I do agree on … whoever is the next president is going to inherit an economic circumstance that is as dangerous, as consequential as Roosevelt did.”

-Gingrich said Biden “has no choice” to reach for a mandate as he tries to parlay a national lead into an expanded House majority and a new Democratic-run Senate.

-The eras Biden summons as guideposts come with raw political realities beyond presidential monuments.
+Gingrich said Biden “has no choice” but to reach for a mandate as he tries to parlay a national lead into an expanded House majority and a new Democratic-run Senate.
+The raw political realities of the eras Biden cites as guideposts demonstrate why.

 Lincoln managed the Civil War as an iron-fisted commander in chief, often governing through executive orders his congressional opponents could do nothing about.
 His staunchest enemies weren’t on Capitol Hill for him to navigate at all: They’d seceded.

-Franklin Roosevelt, meanwhile, was vilified by Republicans and Wall Street titans as a socialist.
+Roosevelt, meanwhile, was vilified by Republicans and Wall Street titans as a socialist.
 But he commanded overwhelming Democratic majorities in Congress, margins Biden likely would never enjoy.

 “For Biden to do what he wants to do,” Gingrich said, “he needs to sweep.”